What are the Benefits of Using a Quartz Countertop in Your Kitchen?

-A relative newcomer to the stone industry, Engineered Quartz is consists of ninety-three percent (93%) stone aggregates and seven percent (7%) polyester resin.
+A relative newcomer to the stone industry, Engineered Quartz consists of ninety-three percent (93%) stone aggregates and seven percent (7%) polyester resin.
 These components are pressed into slabs using highly advanced machinery.
 Under intense vibration, vacuum, and pressure, they make up an incredibly dense, non-porous surface.

-Engineered Quartz surfaces come in a broad spectrum of different color and pattern combinations, some of which emulate the appearance of natural stones.
+Engineered Quartz surfaces come in a broad spectrum of different color and pattern combinations, some of which emulate natural stones’ appearance.
 Hence, it is sometimes referred to as “synthetic granite” or “synthetic marble” by some countertop suppliers here in the Philippines.

 Furthermore, the edges of engineered quartz can be custom-fabricated similar to natural stone.
 Choose from a variety of designs, such as “eased,” “bevel,” and “bullnose,” for your quartz countertop to match your kitchen’s interior.

-Moreover, prolonged exposure to heat OR any direct contact with acidic or alkaline solutions can damage its surface.
+Moreover, prolonged exposure to heat or any direct contact with acidic or alkaline solutions can damage its surface.
 Direct sunlight may also cause quartz to “yellow.”